Be the first to see what’s new: Solink Fall Product Update Nov 12th 11am ET.

 Having access to everything in your pocket can be amazing or aggravating, but it’s usually both.
 Phone notifications can lead employees to waste time at work.
 Once they take their phone out to check the newest message, they may find themselves pulled into other apps.

 Social media, messaging, phone calls, online games and shopping, and even running a second business on their phone are all things that employees might do while working.
+This is especially prominent when employees work alone or far away from management, for example small gas stations and convenience stores.

 6. Hiding from the manager